gristlabs/grist-help/help/workspaces.md

 ![workspaces-inherit-access](images/workspaces/workspaces-inherit-access.png)

+It is possible to be an editor/owner of a workspace and not be able to open all documents within that workspace.
+This can happen if an owner of a document limits inheritance to "None."
+You will still see the document listed, so that if you ever decide to delete the workspace you'll know what you're deleting.
+Viewers of a workspace will only see documents they have access to listed.

 To move a document from one workspace to another, hover over the document, click on the three-dots icon to the right of the document's name, and select "Move".